nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 The functionality of the game is divided into different components, each responsible for a different aspect of the game.

+* `PlayerProfile`: Represents the player's profile and is responsible for storing and updating the player's information.
 * `Parser`: Responsible for parsing the user input.
 * `ResponseManager`: Responsible for generating the response to the user input.
 * `EconoCraftLogic`: Responsible for executing user command and updating the game state.